 These include physical and emotional therapy to those with disabilities to improve balance, fine motor skills, posture, confidence, and self-awareness.
 Equestrian therapy also includes therapy for those struggling to deal with difficult emotions, traumatic experiences or extreme anger.

-Donkeys make great farm pets, That is farm animals that can be turned into a pet.
+Donkeys make great farm pets.
+Although donkeys take a little longer to bond to people, once they do- they are incredibly loyal.
 I don’t think I’d have a donkey in the city, but they make a great care animal for a child.
 Donkeys are mild in manner and have entertaining personalities.

 They are often inquisitive, although not in the same way as a goat.
 Your donkey won’t seek to escape from you.
 Donkeys are intelligent and are often used as guard animals.